sdv-dev/GitMetrics/README.md

 # GitMetrics

-Scripts to extract multiple metrics from Github Projects.
+Scripts to extract multiple metrics from GitHub Projects.

 ## Install